86challenge/rules/rules.typ

       ],
     )

+  + *Registration*
+    + #highlight[Registration with 86 Challenge (separate from buying a ticket with the trackday organizer) must be submitted by the end of the day following a given event.
+Registering before the event begins is recommended.]

   + *Timing*
     + The following timing methods are accepted.
 Priority is given from top to bottom if more than one method is available for a given lap:
       #table(